Expansion of Civilization

 Explore the beginnings of Western civilization

-Study the civilizations of the Maya, Ch’in and Han of China, Persians, Athenians and Spartans, Early Roman Christians, Roman Republic, Roman Empire, Mauryan of India, Macedonians, Byzantine, Islamic peoples.
-Take a good look at the Middle Ages and the Feudal life that proceeded the Renaissance, and many more…
+Study the civilizations of the Maya, Ch’in and Han of China, Persians, Athenians and Spartans, Early Roman Christians, Roman Republic, Roman Empire, Mauryan of India, Macedonians, Byzantine, and Islamic peoples.
+Take a good look at the Middle Ages and the feudal life that proceeded the Renaissance, and many more…

 Experience each civilization through their—